Concrete Spalling: How to Identify and Fix the Issue

 Understanding Spalling Concrete

 Concrete spalling, or scaling, is when the top layer of concrete chips, flakes, or breaks away.
 Today, with so much concrete surface, complaints of spalling concrete are on the rise.
+Concrete with incorrect ingredient ratios is more prone to spalling, emphasizing that poor mixing can lead to increased vulnerability in concrete durability.
 Contractors must continuously revisit current best practices to determine how to prevent this recurring problem for customers.
 In this article, we will discuss the reasons for why this happens and ways to identify and resolve the problem.

 What Causes Concrete Spalling?

 Spalling makes concrete look bad and unsafe, especially in busy areas.
+Deicing salts can lead to spalling by causing a chemical reaction that deteriorates the concrete.
 Various factors like freezing and thawing, harsh weather, rock or salt use, and installation practices often lead to deterioration.
+Freeze-thaw cycles can cause concrete to deteriorate, leading to both superficial damage and deeper structural issues.
+Concrete is porous and absorbs water, which can lead to spalling during freeze-thaw cycles.

 Identifying Concrete Spalling

 • Surface Flakes and Chips: Look for visible signs of flaking or chipping on the surface of the concrete.
-Spalled areas often have a rough, uneven texture.
+Spalled concrete often has a rough, uneven texture.

 • Exposed Aggregate: Spalling may expose the aggregate (small stones) within the concrete mix, giving the surface a pitted appearance.